-Additional information on the CM program can be found in the Care Management subsection found in the Health Care Services section of this Provider Manual.
+For additional information on the ICM program, please refer to the Care Management subsection found in the Health Care Services section of this Provider Manual.

 Responsibilities of behavioral health providers

 Molina promotes collaboration with Providers and integration of both physical and behavioral health services in effort to provide quality care coordination to Members.
 Behavioral Health Providers are expected to provide in-scope, evidence-based mental health and substance use disorder services to Molina Members.
 Behavioral Health Providers may only provide physical health care services if they are licensed to do so.